SpechtLabs/homeassistant-addons/calendar_api/README.md

 ![Supports aarch64 Architecture][aarch64-shield]
 ![Supports amd64 Architecture][amd64-shield]

-A lightweight, configurable server to serve iCal calendars over gRPC and REST for the E-Paper meeting-room display project.
+CalendarAPI is a service that parses iCal files and exposes their content via gRPC or a REST API.
+It uses Viper for configuration, which supports runtime reloads.

 ---